chuqingjin/chuqingjin.github.io/_pages/about.md

 * Sticky Consumers and Cloud Welfare, joint with Peichun Wang and Sida Peng

-  * *Cloud adoption creates big welfare benefits but consumers still exhibit inertia in adoption of new product.
-Both consumer surplus and provider revenue would be improved significantly if consumers face lower adoption cost.*
+  * *Cloud adoption creates big welfare benefits, particularly for smaller firms.
+However, it also induces consumers stickiness on existing product, which leads to sub-optimal product choices for all firms and reduces welfare from cloud adoption.
+Introductory discounts incentivizing firms to try new products and improve both consumer welfare and provider revenue.*